 3. Keep health and wellness ongoing

 Staff wellness initiatives and activities should stay in place as much as possible during and after a move.
 It’s tough enough moving to a new location.
 It’s less pleasant to do so without all the little things that make work more pleasant.
 As an addition, you could try incentivising moving assistance.
-Offer staff small rewards for helping out.
+Finally, offer staff small rewards for helping out.

 4. Office infrastructure is critical

 We don’t often think much about the power supply.
-Or the wireless connectivity.
-Or the running water.
-Or the telephones.
-Or the air conditioning.
+Or the wireless connectivity, or the running water, or the telephones, or the air conditioning.
 We’re used to having this infrastructure, and thus may take it for granted.
 So in the spirit of keeping business flowing, make absolutely sure all of the “necessities” are up and running.
 Your staff will thank you.

 5. Let people decorate

 In an office, our work spaces are personal spaces.
 Keeping them personalised helps us maintain individuality.
 They’re also an expression of character, an important part of company culture.
 To that end, staff should be encouraged to sort and display however they wish, within reason, in order to create their own little niche.
 Common areas can be livened up by mutual consent.
 Make client-facing areas less stark.
 Entertainment areas ought to be aesthetically pleasing.
 Bare walls shouldn’t surround a room.
 Since it’s a new place, let staff have some harmless fun with it.

 There are two thoughts here.
 The first one is literal: take the time to dust equipment off.
 Computer units and peripherals look newer after a basic cleaning.
 Kitchen appliances are shinier without fingerprints.
 Electrical and data cables are better without the dust.
 Plus, it makes sense to look after your hardware.